davidrebelo124/SlowInsurance/README.md

 ## List Of Things
 ### To Add
 - [x] UI adjustments
+- [x] Add "See Vehicles" in Admin List Users
 - [ ] Find plate api
 - [ ] Divide between controller and db querries
-- [ ] Add "See Vehicles" in Admin List Users
 - [ ] Add Search Queries in needed Lists
+- [ ] Let Accidents have all valid plates, even if not in db

 ### Problems I encontered
 - *Jsonoptions and encoding*